saeh/betfairhistorystreamextractor/README.md

 Since I was only interested in the win market i've added code to skip the place markets

+Only Extracts 1 price per selection per market.
+Could easily be extended to grab prices at multiple times

+Extracts the price ladder to depth 5.
+A better way would be to aggregate to price available to return $X.

 ## Instructions

 1. Download Stream File from